pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/16. Workflows/Power Automate Integration.md

 >[!summary]
-With Business Central, you're provided with a license to Microsoft Power Automate, enabling you to create and run automated workflows using Business Central data and other internal and external sources.
+With [[Business Central]], you're provided with a license to Microsoft Power Automate, enabling you to create and run automated [[workflows]] using Business Central data and other internal and external sources.
 Power Automate supports automated, scheduled, and instant flows, which can be triggered by various events or run on-demand from within Business Central.

 #### Definitions
 - **Power Automate**: A service for creating automated workflows between apps and services, enhancing efficiency by reducing manual tasks.